DerwenAI/kglab/docs/ref.md

 ```python
 get_keyset()
 ```
-Accessor for the set of items counted.
+Accessor for the set of items (domain) counted.

   * *returns* : `set`
-set of keys for the items (nodes, predicates, labels, URLs, literals, etc.) that were counted
+set of keys for the items (domain: nodes, predicates, labels, URLs, literals, etc.) that were counted